davideomento/LLMs_for_Automated_Sports_Commentary/README.md

 Limitations: Just a brief description of the event, not a real comment

 # Dataset from youtube commentaries
-Pro: Very rich comment, with insights, statisticsw ecc
+Pro: Very rich comment, with insights, statistics ecc
 Cons: Difficult allineate events and comment, but I could use gpt4 to do that for me